 However, fare integration requires the use of high performance electronic ticketing system and management tools, formal agreements and the development of revenue distribution methods among the various operators.
 The system adopted must also be scalable and allow operators to enter and leave the system.

 In developing cities where there are many owner-drivers, the issue at hand concerns their integration into the system.
-Here, the example of Transmilenio, the BRT of Bogota (Colombia) is worth considering.
+Here, the example of Bogota is worth considering.